A solution of the generalised quantum Stein's lemma: The classical solution

 \section{The classical solution}

 This section is devoted to the presentation of the classical solution.
-Although the asymptotic statement of the generalised classical Stein's lemma (Theorem~\ref{classical_GSL_thm} below) is subsumed by the corresponding quantum statement (Theorem~\ref{GQSL_thm}), it is very much worthwhile to start by going through the classical solution anyway.
-First, because this will teach us how to attack the quantum problem, providing a strong intuition of why our proof strategy should work.
-And second, because the classical statement is fully one-shot and tells us something more concerning the behaviour of errors in entanglement testing in the finite-copy regime.
+Although the asymptotic statement of the generalised classical Stein's lemma (Theorem~\ref{classical_GSL_thm} below) is subsumed by the corresponding quantum statement (Theorem~\ref{GQSL_thm}), it is very much worthwhile to start with the classical solution anyway.
+First, because it will teach us how to attack the quantum problem, providing us with a better intuition of why our proof strategy should work.
+And second, because the classical statement is fully one-shot and tells us something more concerning the behaviour of errors in resource testing in the finite-copy regime.
 The main result of this section is as follows.